 The numbers for an actual application varies depending on access patterns, hit/miss ratio and other factors.
-Below are example values from a system running the iperf network testing tool with the LWIP TCP/IP stack in raw mode.
+Example values from a system running the iperf network testing tool with the LWIP TCP/IP stack in raw mode are shown in Table 2-3 to Table 2-6.
 Table 2-3 contains the hit rate for transactions from all ports.
-Table 2-4, Table 2-5 and Table 2-6 show per port latencies for the three active ports.
+Table 2-4, Table 2-5 and Table 2-6 show per port hit rate and latencies for the three active ports.